-Since my PhD study stage, my research interests are multi-hop wireless networks, mathematical modeling, and optimization of large-scale telecommunication problems.
-Nonetheless, I collaborate with other department's and university's collegues in other research areas that I like very much and I am gaining experience on them.
+Since my PhD study stage, my research interests have been multi-hop wireless networks, mathematical modeling, and optimization of large-scale telecommunication problems.
+Nonetheless, I collaborate with other departments and university colleagues in different research areas that I like very much and am gaining experience in them.

-One of the main reasons to diversify our research interest is that we are a medium size department with limited resources, where most of the members came from different areas of expertise into the Telecomunication Engineering , Now, we are trying to consolidate research groups that take advantage of our diversity to drive to new research directions where we can take advantage of all members experience, Our first step has been to propose different and simpler solutions (from other research areas) to known problems than the state-of-art.
+One of the main reasons to diversify our research interest is that we are a medium-sized department with limited resources.
+Most of the members came from different areas of expertise in Telecommunication Engineering.
+Now, we are trying to consolidate research groups that take advantage of our diversity to drive to new research directions to take advantage of all members experiences.
+Our first step has been to propose different and more straightforward solutions (from other research areas) to known problems than the state-of-art.
 The first example of this can be found here.

-Other areas in which I am working on, apart from the aforementioned, are security and privacy, wireless channel and physical layer of 802.11
+Other areas in which I am working on, apart from those above, are security and privacy, wireless channel and physical layer of 802.11

 Multi-hop wireless network